 Probably the biggest and most important difference between a shoe meant for lifting and pretty much any other shoe.
 The non-compressible sole provides a LOT more stability compared to a running shoe, and ensures you have something to push from that won’t absorb energy and stability from your lift.

-Also a big factor to consider when purchasing is your level experience with them.
-If you’ve never owned a pair before then it’s really important to pick one that you can feel confident in.
+Also, a big factor to consider when purchasing is your level experience with them.
+If you’ve never owned a pair, it’s really important to pick one that you can feel confident in.